Skip to content

 class ProductFilterSet(FilterSet):

-# 1. Type annotation (simplest)
+# 1. type annotation

 name: str

-# 2. Explicit field
+# 2. explicit field

 description = StringField(lookups=["icontains"])

-# 3. Model-based with extra_kwargs
+# 3. model-based with extra_kwargs

 class Meta: